gilmore-lab/databrary-authorizations/Templates-PIs.md

 ## From Karen for PIs who haven't responded in months
 Email: Karen
 Copy: authorize@databrary.org
-Subject: Following up on your Databrary authorization request
+Subject: Please review and send: Following up on your Databrary authorization request

 Researcher Email: